-If you have any technical difficulties or any questions regarding the virtual meeting website, we are ready to assist you.
-Please call 844-986-0822 (toll-free) or 303-562-9302 (toll and international line).
+If you encounter any difficulties while accessing the virtual meeting during the check-in or meeting time, a technical assistance phone number will be made available on the virtual meeting registration page approximately 15 minutes prior to the start of the meeting.
 If there are any technical issues in convening or hosting the meeting, we will promptly post information to our website, https://investors.quakerhoughton.com/event-calendar, including information on when the meeting will be reconvened.